 Door to Door campaign

-While you'll need to organize your own volunteers to help, we can provide you with a guide to help volunteers answer difficult questions.
-Download "Frequently asked questions (and answers)".
+While you’ll need to organize your own volunteers to help, we can provide you with a guide to help volunteers answer difficult questions.
+Download “Common Questions & Answers for Bear Smart Educators“.

 Trash Can Tagging Program

 Tagging resident’s garbage cans can be an effective method of creating awareness and changing people’s behaviour, in terms of storing and disposing of garbage in a bear-safe manner.
 In many areas that have curbside pick-up, it is more desirable for residents NOT to place their garbage/trash curbside until the morning of pick-up, or better yet, an hour or so before the truck is scheduled to pick it up.